mattbradley/dash/README.md

 ### WebGL and Shaders

 WebGL 2 is based on OpenGL ES 3.0 (the slimmed down OpenGL version designed for embedded systems like smartphones and tablets).
 It provides only vertex shaders and fragment shaders, no geometry shaders or compute shaders or parallel programming frameworks.
 Implementing algorithms originally designed for CUDA within such constraints is certainly difficult.
 For example, in the original literature, the graph search algorithm uses a cost table to store the best trajectory (and its cost) found so far for each particular vertex in the graph.
 When expanding trajectories outgoing from a vertex, the resultant vertex (including whichever time range and velocity range it happens to fall into based on the initial time and velocity and the chosen acceleration profile) has its cost table entry updated atomically with the new trajectory if its cost is lower.
 This technique is impossible with GLSL shaders in WebGL.
 There is no shared mutable memory that a shader thread has access to that can be transferred back to the CPU.
-The only way to compute something in parallel in WebGL is to have each pixel in a fragment shader compute its own work item.
+The only way to compute something in parallel in WebGL is to have each fragment in a fragment shader compute its own work item.
 To implement the dynamic programming graph search in GLSL, each pixel in the framebuffer is assigned a vertex of the station currently being processed.
 It finds the best trajectory that terminates at that vertex, and returns, as its color data, the (1) total cost, (2) final time, (3) final velocity, and (4) previous vertex.
 This color data is then returned back to the CPU as a texture, which is unpacked and processed to rebuild the least cost path through the graph.

 Almost all of the motion planner is implemented in GLSL; you can find the shaders used for each component of the planner in the [`gpgpu-programs`](./js/autonomy/path-planning/gpgpu-programs) directory;